tehillabroder/tehillabroder/README.md

 Give me a messy dataset, a model behaving strangely, or a result that does not quite add up, and I will keep digging until I understand why.

-I am particularly interested in applied ML problems where the interesting work starts underneath the headline metric: model behaviour, failure analysis, reliability, experimental design and figuring out why something is behaving the way it is.
+I am particularly interested in ML work where the useful questions start underneath the headline metric: how models fail, whether confidence is actually meaningful, what an experiment is really measuring, and why two apparently similar results can behave completely differently underneath.

-I am completing an MSc in Computer Science and am based in Israel.
+I am based in Israel and have an MSc in Computer Science.

-### 🔬 Current work
+### 🔬 Featured project

 #### Vision Confidence Reliability Framework

-My MSc project developed a Python/PyTorch framework for investigating how image-classifier confidence behaves as input quality deteriorates.
+I built a Python/PyTorch framework for investigating how image classifiers behave as input quality deteriorates.

-The framework applies controlled blur, Gaussian noise and low-light degradation, then preserves prediction-level evidence so that accuracy, calibration, failure detection and confidence behaviour can be analysed together.
+It applies controlled blur, Gaussian noise and low-light degradation, saves prediction-level evidence, and makes it possible to analyse accuracy, calibration, failure detection and confidence behaviour together rather than stopping at a single performance score.

 The project includes: